Mount Belumut: Hiking

 Before reaching the summit of Gunung Belumut, climbers will first pass by a 'false summit', where overnight camping is possible in fair weather conditions.
 From the 'false summit', it's about half-an-hour's trek to the summit.
 A huge boulder, named the Crown Rock, sits on the summit.
 The boulder got its name because it looks like a giant crown.

-Due to its popularity, some parts of the trail have been badly eroded by tourists.
-The campsite is also a bit dirty, as some climbers have left litter behind.
+Transportation

-To get to Gunung Belumut, one has to get to Kluang, and take a cab from the bus terminal to Belumut (or Gunung Lumut as it is known locally).
+To get to Gunung Belumut, one has to get to Kluang, and take a cab from the bus terminal to Belumut.